 e-End is one of the most respected companies in the Maryland, Virginia, & Pennsylvania regions due to having achieved NAID's AAA requirements in specialized destruction services such as Hard drives & SSDs, optical, film and all other non-paper media destruction - which only 3 other companies world-wide have successfully done.
-Because of this, we are constantly the top choice in Electronics Recycling and Data Destruction Services that well exceed expectations.
-We go beyond your traditional related company by being one of the first WBENC business companies to be certified in SSD wiping, having achieved the highest level of NAID certification and always exceeding the requirements of our other current certifications.
+Because of this, we are constantly the top choice in Electronics Recycling and Data Destruction Services that has a reputation of well exceeding expectations.
 We even take it a step further and encourage our clients to watch us perform our services to show how cutting edge the process is.
 We want our clients to be 150% satisfied - because 100% is not enough for us.

 We cover a large range of recyling and destruction services including Secure Data Destruction, Electronic Recycling, Equipment & Device Destruction and IT Asset Disposition (ITAD).
 We are validated by the highest electronic certifications to keep you compliant with GLB, SOX, FACTA, FISMA, HIPAA, COP

 At the Center’s 30th Annual Awards Ceremony, e-End’s CEO, Arleen Chafitz, and President Steve Chafitz were presented with a Certificate of Appreciation for their “Exemplary Efforts” in support of the Center’s Computer Tech/Analyst Program. e-End has supported this program for the past several years by providing many work study programs for students plus a variety of other support initiatives.
 Presenting the award was the Center’s Principal Greg Solberg, far right and Jim Dorsch far left, Computer Technician Analyst.